George Rolleston: Career

-Career
+Zoology

 A portrait from the Welsh Portrait Collection at the National Library of Wales.
 Depicted person: George Rolleston – Physician and zoologist; circa 1860.

 Bust of George Rolleston in the Oxford University Museum.

 As a zoologist, Rolleston was a protégé of Thomas Henry Huxley, and took part in both of the critical sessions at the 1860 British Association meeting in Oxford.
 Rolleston was one of the organisers for the meeting: he arranged for Huxley to stay at Christ Church during the meeting, and to have a crocodile skull in Huxley's room for study.
 Huxley was instrumental in Rolleston's appointment to the Linacre chair that very year, backing him against Owen's candidate.
 Rolleston wrote him a 'you'll never regret this' letter.

 As an expert on the brain, Rolleston was present on the Thursday, when Huxley denied Owen's claim that the human brain had parts that apes did not, and again on the Saturday for the debate on Darwin, where his opponent was Bishop Samuel Wilberforce.
 Rolleston was an Anglican, but a liberal in his religious beliefs, as was Huxley's other supporter in the brain debate, William Henry Flower.
 Huxley organised his FRS, as he did for Flower; and the two men acted as liaison between the X-Club and the Royal Society.
 Rolleston remarked later that whenever he lectured on evolution, he was asked 'Was I an atheist or a Unitarian?' and some of Huxley's attacks on the Old Testament did cause him anguish.

 Rolleston was so identified with Huxley at this time that he appeared as one of 'Tom Huxley's low set' in the ironical skit Report of a sad case recently tried before the Lord Mayor, Owen versus Huxley (publ.
 George Pycraft 1863) as 'Charlie Darwin the pigeon-fancier and Rollstone' cheer on their barrow-boy.
 This vivid broadsheet was certainly well informed: it mentions Owen's disgraceful maltreatment of Gideon Mantell.
 He was elected as a member of the American Philosophical Society in 1869.

+Personal life

+In 1861, Rolleston married Grace, daughter of John Davy FRS and niece of Sir Humphry Davy; they had seven children.

+Death and legacy

+He began suffering from kidney disease and had gone to Italy and France to seek treatment but returned to England a week prior to his death after his condition did not improve and finding out that Grace was seriously ill.
+For over a year he remained ill and he died of uremic convulsions in Oxford on 16 June 1881.
+He is buried in Holywell Cemetery with his wife, who died in 1914.

+In Who Do You Think You Are?, his great-grandson Frank Gardner, while researching on why his grandfather John Rolleston (George's son) was so reticent about his childhood, discovered that Grace suffered from a mental breakdown after her husband's death and was committed to Warneford and Chiswick asylums and that a thirteen-year-old John had witnessed one of his mother's breakdowns.